json-schema-org/website/README.md

 ## Contribute
 Here are some areas where you can contribute to the website:

-- Blogs posts
+- Blog posts
-- Case Studies
+- Case studies
 - Design
 - Documentation improvements
 - Website enhancements
-- Add a new JSON Schema Implementation
+- Add a new JSON Schema implementation
 - JSON Schema Landscape

 To identify good first issues to work on, join our Slack workspace and visit the `#contribute` channel.
 This channel is specifically designed for onboarding and supporting new contributors.